 AASB 1060 requires an entity to disclose significant judgements made in applying the entity's accounting policies and information about key assumptions made and other major sources of estimation uncertainty.
-These requirements are outlined in paragraphs 96 and 97 of AASB 1060.

 In practice, information about significant accounting estimates and judgements is disclosed either in a single note or throughout the notes to the financial statements as part of the information disclosed for the underlying asset, liability or other subject matter (e.g., key assumptions and major sources of estimation uncertainty in relation to determining the fair value of investment property would be disclosed in the investment property note).